 travel tips, links & resources

-- Be sure to book ahead online if, like me, you want to go up the Eiffel Tower.
-Unfortunately this kind of online offering was not up and running at the time of my visit and so, instead, we arrived at the tower and were greeted with a queue a mile long.
+- Be sure to book ahead online if, like me, you want to travel up the Eiffel Tower.
+Unfortunately this kind of online offering was not available at the time of my visit and so, instead, we arrived at the tower to be greeted by a queue a mile long.
 Book in advance to avoid waiting in line - particularly if your time in Paris is short.

 - Paris does coffee shops and cake shops brilliantly.
 Ensure you get your share of the city's culinary treats.